Last Updated on December 21, 2021 by Jim Ferri

 Estimated reading time: 9 minutes

-A few years ago, my husband and I spent a long weekend getaway in Vermont.
-We chose Woodstock, an artsy New England town influenced by the conservationist movement, and found the Village Inn of Woodstock after doing research.
-We were looking for a quaint B&B and when we arrived found it right on the mark.
+My husband and I spent a long weekend getaway in Vermont a few years ago.
+We chose Woodstock, an artsy New England town influenced by the conservationist movement.
+And we also found the Village Inn of Woodstock after doing research in search of a quaint B&B. It was right on the mark.

 A Wonderful B&B for Our Weekend Getaway to Vermont

-The walls were covered with art, some obviously family painted, which is how we learned that David – co-owner and our co-host with his wife Evelyn – was originally an artist who brought his work to the inn.
+The walls were covered with art, which is how we learned that David – co-owner and our co-host with his wife Evelyn – was originally an artist.
 There were also early American-type pieces scattered throughout the house.

-(David and Evelyn have since sold the Inn to another family but from all appearances it is still very much like the original inn).
+(Note: David and Evelyn have since sold the Inn to another family, but from all appearances, it is still very much like the original Inn).

-At our weekend getaway check-in, a somewhat casual event, David told us there was a Happy Hour in the inn’s small bar at 5:00pm every day, and that turned out to be the gathering place where everyone shared information about restaurants all over town.
+At our weekend getaway check-in, a somewhat casual event, David told us there was also a Happy Hour in the inn’s small bar at 5:00pm every day.
+That was the gathering place where everyone shared information about restaurants all over town.
 The bar was cozy, had a black binder filled with menus from local restaurants, and was filled with top liquors since, as David said, he didn’t have room to stock the cheap stuff.

-The Village Inn’s breakfast, the differentiator of many B&Bs, was delicious.
-Although in many B&Bs breakfasts never vary, each morning we were offered a different daily special, in addition to eggs, yogurt, and homemade granola, all along with fresh-squeezed orange juice and an assortment of homemade bread.
+The Village Inn’s breakfast was delicious, the differentiator of many B&Bs.
+Although many B&B breakfasts never vary, each morning, we were offered a different daily special: eggs, yogurt, and homemade granola, all along with fresh-squeezed orange juice and an assortment of homemade bread.

-We were told that all the ingredients were locally grown except the coffee, which came from New Orleans “because they take coffee seriously.”
-What a fantastic start to the day on a weekend getaway.
+We were told that all the ingredients were locally grown except the coffee from New Orleans “because they take coffee seriously.”
+What a fantastic start to the day on a Vermont weekend getaway.

 Great, Delicious Breakfasts

 It quickly became evident that Evelyn and David took their breakfast seriously.
-Soon after we sat down the first morning, Evelyn offered us waffles, something I have never liked but which turned out to be the lightest, tastiest I’ve ever had.
+Soon after we sat down the first morning, Evelyn offered us waffles, which I have never liked but turned out to be the lightest, tastiest I’ve ever had.

-The second morning of our weekend getaway, the special was a quiche with Vermont cheddar cheese and the third incredible blueberry pancakes.
-Moreover, Evelyn was amazing about sharing her secrets in the kitchen…she told me that to keep things light, she whips the egg whites before mixing them into the dry ingredients.
+On the second morning of our weekend getaway, the special was a quiche with Vermont cheddar cheese, and the third was incredible blueberry pancakes.
+Moreover, Evelyn was excellent about sharing her secrets in the kitchen…she told me that to keep things light, she whips the egg whites before mixing them into the dry ingredients.

-Our long weekend getaway soon began to focus on eating, even though we really didn’t need to eat again until dinner after our breakfast.
-Nevertheless, every evening during Happy Hour, we began planning our next nightly foray with the little black binder.
+Our long weekend getaway soon began to focus on eating, even though we didn’t need to eat again until dinner after breakfast.
+Nevertheless, we started planning our next nightly foray every evening during Happy Hour with the little black binder.

-Billings Farm & Museum, Perfect to Visit on a Weekend Getaway
+Vermont’s Billings Farm & Museum, Perfect for a Weekend Getaway

-During the day, we found several things to do in Woodstock.
+During the day on our Vermont weekend getaway, we found several things to do in Woodstock.
 Though we aren’t skiers any longer, we saw some lovely slopes, as well as snowshoeing and other outdoor sports.
 But since the snow was poor, we set off for different places and options.

-The most memorable was Billings Farm & Museum, an excellent state museum and old farmstead once owned by Laurance Rockefeller and his wife, both conservationists.
-It’s famous as a museum of Vermont’s rural past and is still a working farm with champion Jersey cows, as well as sheep, and they produce and sell their milk.
+The most memorable was Billings Farm & Museum, an excellent state museum, and an old farmstead once owned by Laurance Rockefeller and his wife, both conservationists.
+It’s famous as a museum of Vermont’s rural past and is still a working farm with champion Jersey cows and sheep, and they produce and sell their milk.

 An exhibit at the farm highlights the conservationist movement that revived Vermont farming after erosion had ruined the land for agriculture.

-What we found the most fun on this weekend getaway was the sleigh rides since there was enough snow for a ten-minute sleigh ride in the fields).
-We also enjoyed the barn, where we petted newborn calves, and the late 19th-century farmhouse that had, amazingly, hot running water, an indoor bathroom, and electricity.
+We found the most fun on this weekend’s getaway was the Vermont sleigh rides since there was enough snow for a ten-minute sleigh ride in the fields.
+We also enjoyed the barn, where we petted newborn calves, and the late 19th-century farmhouse with amazingly hot running water, an indoor bathroom, and electricity.

 Guides explained how they made butter (they had a large operation in the basement) and cooked macaroni and cheese, a staple winter meal at the time, on a wood-burning stove in the kitchen.
 It was all fascinating.